exponea/exponea-android-sdk/Documentation/huawei.md

 >
 > Newer phones manufactured by Huawei come with [Huawei Mobile Services (HMS)](https://developer.huawei.com/consumer/en/hms/) - a service that delivers push notifications _instead of_ Google's Firebase Cloud Messaging (FCM).

-To be able to send [push notifications](https://documentation.bloomreach.com/engagement/docs/android-sdk-push-notifications) from the Engagement platform and receive them in your app on Huawei devices, you must set up Huawei Mobile Services (HMS), implement HMS in your app, and configure the Huawei Push Service integration in the Engagement web app.
+To be able to send [push notifications](https://documentation.bloomreach.com/engagement/docs/android-sdk-push-notifications) from the {user.mkg} platform and receive them in your app on Huawei devices, you must set up Huawei Mobile Services (HMS), implement HMS in your app, and configure the Huawei Push Service integration in the {user.mkg} web app.

 > 👍
 >
 > The SDK provides a push setup self-check feature to help developers successfully set up push notifications.
-The self-check will try to track the push token, request the Engagement backend to send a silent push to the device, and check if the app is ready to open push notifications.
+The self-check will try to track the push token, request the {user.mkg} backend to send a silent push to the device, and check if the app is ready to open push notifications.
 >
 > To enable the setup check, set `Exponea.checkPushSetup = true` before [initializing the SDK](https://documentation.bloomreach.com/engagement/docs/android-sdk-setup#initialize-the-sdk).
 >